 Get in on what the coolest West End theatregoers are talking about at Everybody’s Talking About Jamie.
 Set in a Sheffield high school, Jamie New has dreams of attending the school prom in a dress.
 Facing stigma from people around him, he’s supported by his mother Margaret, as well as school friends and a little help from a drag queen named Hugo to make his wishes become a reality and strut into the school prom.
-Set to star Layton Williams, Shane Richie and Hayley Tamaddon, a half term performance of Everybody’s Talking About Jamie will make you and your teenagers cry with laughter and sadness in one of Britain’s newest shows.
+A half term performance of Everybody’s Talking About Jamie will make you and your teenagers cry with laughter.

 Give your teenager a history lesson they won’t forget at Six.
 Turning the wives of Henry VIII into pop princesses, hear the six wives tell their Tudor stories as they try and make it clear that they were treated the worst.
-With witty historical lyrics, you’ll want to get into Re-formation at the Arts Theatre to see this production return and be extended in the West End by popular demand for the Tudor takeoff that you need to see.
+With witty historical lyrics, you’ll want to get into Re-formation at the Arts Theatre to see this Olivier Award-nominated production in the West End for the Tudor twist that you need to see this half term.

 The Book of Mormon

 See one of the West End’s most scandalous shows and break any taboo topics at The Book of Mormon, packing religion, society and plenty of jokes in a two and a half hour long musical theatre extravaganza.
 Sent on a mission, Elder Price dreams of serving in Orlando.
 Instead, he’s sent to Uganda with Elder Cunningham, a naïve young Mormon who is worlds apart from Price’s stature.
 Together, the pair attempt to spread the word of Jesus Christ to uncooperative ears, however they keep persevering to encourage more people to join the church of Latter Day Saints.
-With songs including “I Believe”, “Two by Two” and “Joseph Smith American Moses”, you’ll be hollering and whooping together at this show that’s seen loving audiences at the Prince of Wales Theatre since 2013.
+With songs including “I Believe”, “Two by Two” and “Joseph Smith American Moses”, you’ll be hollering and whooping together at this show.